-Ovulation is not just something we should care about when trying to conceive - it is a huge factor of our overall health.
-Our menstrual cycle is now being considered a fifth vital sign.
-Ovulation is the only way to make the progesterone our body needs.
-And when we aren’t ovulating, this is a sign the body is somehow stressed and needs support and extra resources - whether it be more rest, nutrients, and/or stress management.
+Ovulation is not just something we should care about when trying to conceive - it is a huge factor of your overall health.
+The menstrual cycle is even now being considered a fifth vital sign by many.
+After ovulation, the body starts producing progesterone - the only significant amount that our bodies produce on their own.
+And when you aren’t ovulating, this is a sign the body is somehow stressed and needs support and extra resources - whether it be more rest, nutrients, and/or stress management.

-Progesterone has a whole host of benefits for our body, other than impacting our menstrual cycle and hormones:
+Progesterone has a whole host of benefits for your body, other than impacting your menstrual cycle and hormones:

 Metabolic health is the foundation of everything.
-By tracking our temperatures, we can see if our temperatures are staying low (indicating metabolism is slower) or if our temperatures increase in our luteal phase (suggesting metabolism is thriving).
+By tracking your temperatures, you can see if your temperatures are staying low (indicating metabolism is slower) or if your temperatures increase (suggesting metabolism is thriving) in your luteal phase.

-In our charts we want to see lower temperatures in the follicular phase (the phase prior to ovulation) and higher temperatures after ovulation for at least 11 days (luteal phase).
-Progesterone not only increases our temperature, but it also increases the activity of our thyroid.
+In your charts, you want to see lower temperatures in the follicular phase (the phase prior to ovulation) and higher temperatures after ovulation (the luteal phase) for at least 10 days.
+Progesterone not only increases your temperature, but it also increases the activity of our thyroid.
 The thyroid works similar to progesterone - with increasing temperature it promotes the utilization of fat for energy production.

-The good news is, having this knowledge and charting data handy we can easily make small changes in our daily routines to help promote ovulation and healthy hormones.
-Even better news - by tracking our temperatures we can start to see our cycles improve and our bodies respond positively to the changes we are making!
+The good news is that having this knowledge and charting data handy, you can easily make small changes in your daily routines to help promote ovulation and healthy hormones.
+Even better news - by tracking our temperatures you can start to see your cycles improve and your bodies respond positively to the changes you are making!

 Invest in Healthy HabitsMany healthy habits are simple, but they can make a large impact on your overall health.
-You can often see the impacts on your charts before very long, so it's an easy way to see progress.
+You can often see the impacts on your charts before much time has passed, so it's an easy way to see progress!

 Here are a few easy habits to promote ovulatory cycles and improved metabolic health:

-- Eat regular meals every 3-4 hours: We want to focus on meals having a combination of protein, fat, and carbohydrates to give you energy and balance blood sugar.
-When we go too long without eating it can signal as a stressor to the body and send us into fight or flight mode.
-This tells our bodies we aren’t safe and can delay or even prevent ovulation from occurring.
+- Eat regular meals every 3-4 hours.
+Focus on meals having a combination of protein, fat, and carbohydrates to give you energy and balance blood sugar.

-- Don’t be afraid of carbohydrates: Potatoes, root veggies, fruits, rice, maple syrup, and honey are all good sources of digestible and easy to use carbs in the body.
-This is the body’s main fuel source.
+- Don’t be afraid of carbohydrates: Potatoes, root veggies, fruits, rice, maple syrup, and honey are all good, healthy fuel sources.